 Some annuals will also self sow, so once you plant them they will keep coming up in the same general area.
 4’oclocks and poppies are a couple that are good for this reason.
 They may also be easy to transplant from one spot to another.
 Many are easy to start from seed.We do start several in our greenhouses about the end of February or early March so by May they are big enough to put out into the garden.
 If you don’t have the luxury of a greenhouse a window sill will also work just fine.

-Now there may also be a number of non-hardy perennials and shrubs that are considered annuals because they won’t survive the winter.
+Now there may also be a number of non-hardy perennials and shrubs that are considered annuals for us because they won’t survive the winter.
 They may be fairly inexpensive so can be used the same as true annuals.
 Some of these for us are pelargonium (the non-hardy geranium that is so popular), fuchsia (those big baskets) and abutilons, which we grow as container plants.

 We have tried to plant the garden with trees, shrubs and perennials so there is some special interest year-round and have been fairly successful at that.
 The annuals just boost the lushness, making many of the garden beds more dramatic throughout the season.